Tapas (Indian religions): History

 The earliest mention of Tapas is in the Vedic texts.
 The concept of Tapas as symbolism for spiritual rebirth begins in the Vedas.
 Atharva Veda verse 11.5.3 compares the process of spiritual rebirth of a student in care of his or her teacher, with the gestation process during the biological birth of a baby in a mother's womb.

 Tapas is also found in the Upanishads.
 The Chāndogya Upaniṣad, for example, suggests that those who engage in ritualistic offerings to gods and priests will fail in their spiritual practice while those who engage in tapas and self-examination will succeed.
 The Śvetāśvatara Upaniṣad states that realization of self requires a search for truth and Tapas (meditation).
+The Mundaka Upaniṣad also emphasizes the importance of Tapas as a means to attain spiritual knowledge and realization:

 Meditation and achievement of lucid knowledge is declared essential to self-realization in ancient scriptures.
 Texts by Adi Sankara suggests Tapas is important, but not sufficient for spiritual practice.
 Later Hindu scholars introduce a discussion of ‘false ascetic’, as one who go through the mechanics of tapas, without meditating on the nature of Brahman.
 Tapas is an element of spiritual path, state Indian texts.
 The concept is extensively mentioned in the Vedas, and the Upanishads.

 According to Walter Kaelber, and others, in certain translations of ancient Sanskrit documents Tapas is interpreted as austerities and asceticism; however, this is frequently inadequate because it fails to reflect the context implied, which is of sexual heat or warmth that incubates the birth of life.
 The idea of linking austerity, exertion, fatigue and self-renunciation to the ancient idea of heat, brooding and inner devotion, comes from the observed labor every mother puts in caring for its embryo and delivering her baby, regardless of the life form.
 The concept and reference to 'egg hatching' is replaced in Sanskrit texts written in later centuries, with simply 'brooding' or 'incubation'.